neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/05-methods.md

   1. Normal instance methods.
 These have no restrictions and work identically to instance methods in normal TypeScript.
   2. Constant instance methods.
 Designated with the `@constant` decorator, these methods may not modify smart contract properties.
   3. Native asset instance methods.
 Designated with the `@receive`, `@sendUnsafe`, `@send` and `@claim` decorators.
-Read more about these in the advanced guide, [Native Assets](/docs/native-assets)
+Read more about these in the [Native Assets](/docs/native-assets) advanced guide.

 Public instance methods define the API of the smart contract.
 In the following example we have two methods.
 One is a constant method since it's decorated with `@constant`.
-The other is a normal instance method modifies the smart contract propery `mutableClosing`.
+The other is a normal instance method which modifies the smart contract propery `mutableClosing`.

 ```typescript
 export class HelloWorld extends SmartContract {